 Basil wards off thrips, flies and mosquitoes.
 Parsley blossoms attract beneficial predatory wasps that feed on aphids.
 Marjoram, rosemary and oregano seem to have a helpful effect on peppers.
 Dill is said to both attract beneficial insects and repel pests.
 Chives also make great companion plants for peppers.

 Tomatoes deter soil nematodes and beetles.
-Carrots, cucumbers, radishes, squash, and onions and garlic do well when grown in close to peppers.
+Carrots, cucumbers, radishes, squash, and onions and garlic do well when grown in around peppers (although not so close that they completely shade the pepper plants!)

 Chile plants don’t like the company of every plant, so avoid planting peppers with fennel or near members of the Brassica family, including cabbage, broccoli, cauliflower, and mustards.